LMSYS Chatbot Arena Coding Leaderboard April 2026: The New Superintelligence Tier

 Frequently Asked Questions (FAQ)

-Claude Opus 4.6 (1561 Elo) is currently the highest-ranked model for technical accuracy, favored for architecture and large-scale refactoring.
+Claude Opus 4.6 (1549 Elo) is currently the highest-ranked model globally for technical accuracy, followed closely by its Thinking variant.

 3. Is DeepSeek R1 still relevant for developers?

 Yes.
-DeepSeek R1 (1436 Elo) remains the cost-efficiency champion.
-It is the best choice for running GPT-4 class reasoning locally on RTX 5090 hardware at no cost.
+DeepSeek R1 (1436 Elo) remains the cost-efficiency champion for local deployment, providing frontier-class reasoning on consumer hardware at zero API cost.

 Back to Rankings Home